 Once you identify which scenario caused the suspension, you can figure out the type of suspension:

-- Soft suspension: A soft suspension means your business’s listing is labeled as unverified.
+- Soft Google My Business suspension: A soft suspension means your business’s listing is labeled as unverified.
 Your listing will still show up in Google search results, but when you log into your account, you’ll see a suspended notice.

-- Hard suspension: A hard suspension is when your entire listing is removed from Google.
+- Hard Google My Business suspension: A hard suspension is when your entire listing is removed from Google.
 This suspension is the more serious of the two and will require more work to reinstate your listing.

-Why did my listing get suspended? (and how to fix it)
+Why did my GMB listing get suspended? (and how to fix it)

 When your account is suspended, Google won’t notify you of the suspension or why your listing was suspended.
 If you want to know precisely why your listing got suspended, you have to contact Google.

 While waiting for a response, look at some reasons for GMB suspension and how to fix a suspended listing on Google.
-If you can identify one of these mistakes on your listing, you’ll know what you need to repair to get reinstatement of your GMB.
+If you can identify one of these mistakes on your listing, you’ll know what you need to repair for reinstatement of your GMB.

 Here are some common reasons for GMB listing suspension: